 There are few tools for causally manipulating the cortical balance of excitation to inhibition in humans.
-TMS was chosen as an intervention for modulating E/I balance in the dorsolateral prefrontal cortex to alter critical dynamics with consequences for working memory and subjective cognitive effort.
-Transcranial magnetic stimulation has already been shown to modulate cortical E/I balance, with effects on working memory performance when targeting the dorsolateral prefrontal cortex.
+TMS was chosen as an intervention for modulating E/I balance in the frontal eye field to alter critical dynamics with consequences for oculomotor control and subjective cognitive effort.
+Transcranial magnetic stimulation has already been shown to modulate cortical E/I balance, and separately to modulate oculomotor control when targeting the FEF.
 It is widely used, safe and effective.
-While there are pharmacological means of modulating E/I balance, it is impossible to selectively target the dorsolateral prefrontal cortex with pharmacological interventions.
+While there are pharmacological means of modulating E/I balance, it is impossible to selectively target the FEF with pharmacological interventions.

-A single train of 600 pulses of continuous theta burst stimulation (cTBS) is a standard cTBS design.
-We are using a modification involving two trains of 600 pulses separated by 5 to 25 minutes of rest in between based on a meta-analysis showing that the effects are more reliable and more durable for a spaced cTBS design relative to a single train cTBS (Chung et al. 2016).
+A single train of 600 pulses of continuous theta burst stimulation (cTBS) or 600 pulses of intermittent theta burst stimulation (iTBS) is a standard design.
+We are using a modification involving two trains of 600 pulses separated by 5 to 25 minutes of rest in between, based on a meta-analysis showing that the effects are more reliable and more durable for a spaced cTBS and spaced iTBS design relative to a single train designs (Chung et al. 2016).

-We will require two separate stimulation sessions for participants so that we can compare the effects of stimulation on the target versus a control location.
-The sessions will be separated by at least one week providing sufficient time for normalization of brain function between sessions.
+We will require three separate stimulation sessions for participants so that we can compare the effects of active versus sham stimulation at the FEF.
+The sessions will be separated by at least one week providing sufficient time to minimize the chances of carry-over effects from one session to the next.

-Both sessions are needed for a within-participants comparison of target versus control stimulation effects.
+Three sessions are needed for a within-participants comparison of active versus sham stimulation effects.